 The MFL Department has now created a new international link with a school in France, Saint Vincent in Brest.
 Collaborative work has been exchanged between the two schools such as sending emails to pen pals and creating presentations about an imaginary family in Year 7 and 8.
 Year 9 is currently exploring their city and will make a short video about their school and Plymouth in French which will be reciprocated in English by the students at Saint Vincent.

 All departments are very committed to enriching their curriculum on an international level and are actively promoting differences and similarities between different cultures.
 For instance, the Art Department have been researching and creating Chinese Opera masks.
 The Music Department have a very strong link with Ghana and have created African drum music around different themes.
-The Sport Department in September 2015 have taken a group of students to France for PGL and still have excellent links with schools and students that participated in the event.
+The Sport Department in September 2015 took a group of students to France for PGL and still have excellent links with schools and students that participated in the event.

 Students at Brook Green Centre for Learning are committed to make a change in themselves and others that are not as fortunate to go to school everyday.
 Thus, the school raises regular funds to support two students, Navraj in Nepal and Eunice in Ghana to be able to attend school regularly.